oskariorg/oskari-frontend/api/framework/rpc/bundle.md

 Allowed events (config.allowedEvents) lists all the events that can be listened to over rpc.
 List will be modified on startup so events that are not available in the appsetup will be removed from the list.

+If configuration has defined config.allowAdditionalEvents these additional events are added after the originals events.

 ### Allowed requests

 Allowed requests (config.allowedRequests) lists all the requests that can be sent over rpc.
 List will be modified on startup so requests that are not available in the appsetup will be removed from the list.

+If configuration has defined config.allowAdditionalRequests these additional requests are added after the originals requests.

 ## Using the bundle functionality